KlaraElmegaard/SocialGraphs_HP/index.markdown

 ### Are the terminologies of pages, books and movies comparable?

-The terminology of wrttien material can roughly be interpreted with wordclouds.
+The terminology of written material can roughly be interpreted with wordclouds.
 Wordclouds give a quick overview of which words appear the most in a given text.
 The wordclouds for the combined text of all characters' pages, books and movies are showed below.
 Any guesses on prominent words?

 <img src="images/wordcluds.png" alt="hi" class="inline"/>